Judge Doom: Writing

 During the writing process in summer 1986, Jeffrey Price and Peter S. Seaman were unsure of whom to include as the villain in the plot of Who Framed Roger Rabbit.
 They wrote scripts that had either Jessica Rabbit or Baby Herman as the villain, but they made their final decision with the newly created character Judge Doom.
 Price and Seaman based the scheme of Judge Doom of destroying Toontown for a freeway on a planned unproduced sequel of Chinatown entitled Cloverleaf, which would be the name of Judge Doom's company in the film.
 Doom was supposed to have an animated vulture sit on his shoulder, but this was deleted due to the technical challenges this posed.
 Doom would also have a suitcase of twelve small toon kangaroos that act as a jury, by having their joeys pop out of their pouches, each with letters, which when put together would spell "You are guilty".
 This was also cut.
 Doom was originally intended in the script to be revealed as the offscreen anonymous hunter who killed Bambi's mother (referred to as "man" in Bambi and also named as such by the American Film Institute) but everyone at Disney rejected the idea.

 Casting

-Tim Curry originally auditioned for the role of Judge Doom in August, 1986, but during his audition, the producers found him too terrifying for the role.
-Christopher Lee was also considered for the role, but Lee turned it down.
-Several other actors were also considered for the role of Judge Doom, including John Cleese, Roddy McDowall, Eddie Deezen, and Sting.
+Tim Curry originally auditioned for the role of Judge Doom in August, 1986, but the producers found him too terrifying for the role.

 Christopher Lloyd was cast because he previously worked with Robert Zemeckis and Amblin Entertainment on Back to the Future in his most famous role as Emmett Brown.
 Lloyd shaved his hair for the role and also avoided blinking his eyes while on camera to perfectly portray the character.